When do we ask for security?

 Eligibility Deeds of Indemnity, Project Specific Deeds of Indemnity and Deeds in Respect of a Former Business

-The minimum amount sought for an Eligibility Deed is $50,000 and for a project specific Deed, 10 per cent of the contract price or 50 per cent of the maximum loss (future claim) is available under the hbcf policy for the project (whichever is the lesser).
+The minimum amount sought for an Eligibility Deed is $200,000 (with exceptions outlined in the HBCF Eligibility Manual) and for a project specific Deed, 10 per cent of the contract price or 50 per cent of the maximum loss (future claim) is available under the HBCF policy for the project (whichever is the lesser).

 Eligibility Deeds of Indemnity expire 36 months after the completion date of the last building project, and a claim or loss notification is not received.